andwn/discard/README.md

 # Discard
-Work in progress Android client for Discord.
+Unfinished Android client for Discord.
 Uses a modified [Discord4J](https://github.com/austinv11/Discord4J).

+**This is a dead project.
+Use [bitlbee-discord](https://github.com/sm00th/bitlbee-discord) with an IRC client instead.**

 ## Download
-Coming soon(tm)
+Last version is in the releases tab.
+Expect NPEs.

 ## Build
 1. Clone the repo